gu-tig169/grupp8/README.md

 Plenty of pics is a flutter app that allows the user to view photos and search photos via the unsplash API.

-This is a third year school project by six students studying the Gothenburg University in Sweden.
+This is a third year school project by six students studying at Gothenburg University in Sweden.

 ## Contributors